 1. General Principles

-The Ultimate Fighting Championship (“UFC”) Policy for Therapeutic Use Exemptions (the “UFC TUE Policy” or “Policy”) is based upon the relevant provisions of the UFC Anti-Doping Policy (the “UFC ADP”).
-This Policy is informed by the following general principles which provide the context for the UFC TUE Policy.
+The Ultimate Fighting Championship (“UFC”) Policy for Therapeutic Use Exemptions (the “UFC TUE Policy” or “Policy”) is based upon the relevant provisions of the UFC Anti-Doping Policy (the “UFC ADP”) and the World Anti-Doping Agency (“WADA”) International Standard for Therapeutic Use Exemptions (“ISTUE”).
+This Policy is informed by the following general principles which provide the context for the Policy.
+To the extent that this UFC TUE Policy or the ADP conflicts with the ISTUE, this UFC TUE Policy or the ADP, as applicable shall prevail.

-It is each Athlete’s personal duty to ensure that no Prohibited Substance enters his or her body.
-Athletes are responsible for any Prohibited Substance or its Metabolites or Markers found to be present in their Samples.
-Source: UFC ADP, Article 2.2.1.
+It is each Athlete’s personal duty to ensure that no Prohibited Substance enters his or her body and that no Prohibited Method is Used.
+Athletes are responsible for any Prohibited Substance or its Metabolites or Markers found to be present in their Samples and/or Prohibited Method Used or Attempted to be Used.

-Athletes with documented medical conditions requiring the use of a Prohibited Substance or a Prohibited Method must request a Therapeutic Use Exemption (“TUE”) from USADA prior to the Use of the Prohibited Substance or Prohibited Method, except as provided in Section 3 with respect to the processing of applications for retroactive TUEs.
+Athletes with a Therapeutic need for the use of a Prohibited Substance and/or a Prohibited Method must request a Therapeutic Use Exemption (“TUE”) from USADA prior to the Use of the Prohibited Substance or Prohibited Method, except as provided in Section 3 with respect to the processing of applications for retroactive TUEs.
 All TUE applications will be evaluated by the Therapeutic Use Exemption Committee (“TUEC”) established by USADA.

-IF emergency treatment of an Athlete requires the Use of a Prohibited Substance or Prohibited Method, the Athlete must submit a TUE application to USADA with full medical documentation from the emergency as soon as possible after the start of the treatment.
-In such cases, the decision for the emergency TUE request will be made by the TUEC after treatment has taken place.
+If emergency or urgent treatment of an acute medical condition of an Athlete requires the Use of a Prohibited Substance or Prohibited Method, the Athlete must submit a TUE application to USADA with full medical documentation from the emergency or urgent treatment as soon as possible after the start of the treatment.
+In such cases, the decision for the TUE request will be made by the TUEC after treatment has taken place.

 A complete list of definitions that are relevant to this UFC TUE Policy can be found in Appendix 1 of the UFC ADP.
 In addition, the definitions listed below have particular importance in applying this Policy.
 Throughout this Policy and as demonstrated in this Section below, terms defined in the UFC ADP are written in italics and terms specific to this UFC TUE Policy are underlined.